 “I wanted to inspire the kids in Memphis.
 Street dance is contemporary, it is fine art.”

-An innovative movement artist and choreographer, Lil Buck popularized jookin, a form of street dance he mastered at just 13 years old.
+An innovative movement artist and choreographer who popularised the street dance form, jookin, at just 13 years old.

 “Right now, probably under 100 people worldwide will be remembered in 50 years.”

 Former Editor, Vanity Fair, and Founder, Air Mail

 Carter has overseen some of the most iconic stories shaping celebrity culture for the past 25 years at Vanity Fair, and more recently at Air Mail.

 “An Etoile never burns out because she creates her own light.”

 Distinguished ballet dancer and choreographer Marie-Agnès Gillot is the first in-house female dancer to choreograph for the Paris Opera Ballet and the youngest-ever dancer to have joined the Paris Opera Ballet’s corps de ballet at just age 15.

 “What we need is more female celebrities who fully understand that popularity and social responsibility are on equal footing.”

 A champion of women’s empowerment and an advocate of the Chinese fashion industry, Hung Huang is one of the most influential and groundbreaking media figures in China.